 We’re talking a three ingredient recipe that doesn’t involve heating, freezing, or even stirring.
 You just put things in a bottle and take them out later.
 That’s truly it.

-This recipe is also great with vodka — I know a lot of people out there have a thing against gin, and so vodka can be a safer bet when you don’t know your giftee’s preferences.
+This recipe is also great with vodka.
+I know a lot of people out there have a thing against gin, and so vodka can be a safer bet when you don’t know your giftee’s preferences.

-It’s such an easy way to add pure flavor to a drink, especially for recipes like Martinis and Manhattans that don’t call for citrus or sweeteners (my usual go-to place for adding flavor).
+It’s such an easy way to add pure flavor to a drink, especially for recipes like martinis and Manhattans that don’t call for citrus or sweeteners (my usual go-to place for adding flavor).

 Just make sure you test the flavor every day if you aren’t following a recipe.
 Some things only need a day or two, and others take weeks!

 Ginger Cardamom Infused Gin Recipe

-- 15 cardamom pods, lightly crushed
+- 15 cardamom pods lightly crushed

 - Strain out the cardamom and ginger through two layers of cheesecloth.